/**

 * using the cluster ARN.
 Example:

-* arn:aws:kafka:us-east-1:123456789012:cluster/demo-cluster-1/6357e0b2-0e6a-4b86-a0b4-70df934c2e31-5
+* arn:aws:kafka:us-east-1:123456789012:cluster/demo-cluster-1/6357e0b2-0e6a-4b86-a0b4-70df934c2e31-5.

 Amazon ElastiCache replication group - The resource type is

-and the unique identifier is the replication
+* replication-group and the unique identifier is the replication

 * group name.
-Example: replication-group/mycluster
+Example: replication-group/mycluster.

-Neptune cluster - The resource type is cluster
+Neptune cluster - The resource type is cluster and the unique

 * identifier is the cluster name.
-Example: cluster:mycluster
+Example: cluster:mycluster.

 SageMaker Serverless endpoint - The resource type is

-and the unique identifier is the resource ID.
+* variant and the unique identifier is the resource ID.
 Example:

-* endpoint/my-end-point/variant/KMeansClustering
+* endpoint/my-end-point/variant/KMeansClustering.

 The identifier of the resource associated with the scaling policy.
 This * string consists of the resource type and unique identifier.